elunna/nerfhack-changelog/README.md

 * Dipping acid into toilets explodes and destroys the toilet.
 * Dipping a unicorn horn into a potion of acid will dissolve the horn, alchemizing it into a potion of healing.
 * Dipping scrolls of amnesia blanks non-water non-polymorph potions.
-* Non-magical alchemy is less likely to result in an alchemical explosion.
+* Non-magical alchemy is less likely to result in an alchemical explosion (1 in 20 chance instead of 1 in 10)
 * HP gains from healing potions are subject to nurse dancing limits, but the limit is always observed as if the players level is maxed out at 30.
 * Fizzy potions and booze can cause (loud) burps.
 * Smoky potions cannot appear in any starting role's inventory.